 You might be sat there thinking to yourself that there aren’t any differences between crocodiles and alligators because they’re the same thing?
 Well in this instance you would be mistaken.

 - Family: The main difference that these reptiles have is that crocodiles and alligators come from different families.
 They are both members of the Crocodylia, but crocodiles are from the Crocodylidae family, while alligators come from the Alligatordae family.

 - Where they live: As we touched on previously, crocodiles live near saltwater whilst you’ll find alligators swimming in freshwater areas.
 Fun fact – The Florida Everglades is the only place on earth in which both alligators and crocodiles coexist.

-- Appearance: Crocodiles have longer and more pointed snouts and are lighter in colour and alligators have shorter and more rounded snouts which are stronger than a crocodile, they are also darker in colour.
+- Appearance: Crocodiles have longer and more pointed snouts and are lighter in color and alligators have shorter and more rounded snouts which are stronger than a crocodile, they are also darker in color.

 - Lifespan: On average, the lifespan of a crocodile will be 70-100 years and alligators is 30-50 years, not bad for a reptile!

 So, now you know the main differences between crocodiles and alligators, let’s see what type of crocodile you might (but hopefully won’t) see on your holiday.